Written by Eric Gockel

 63% of customers were more likely to return to a website that offers live chat

-We were recently tasked to test out Intercom.io for a client of ours, as well as integrate it with our homegrown CRM, Lead Zeppelin.
+We were recently tasked to test out Intercom.io for a client of ours.
 While the features of Intercom.io ticked all the features boxes with chat being one of them, our client wanted the ability to engage anonymous users to their website via chat.
 Currently, chats can only be initiated by anonymous visitors (or they can leave a message).

 Only logged in users of the website, which show up on on the Users dashboard, can be engaged via in-app chat or email, or after an anonymous user has initiated a chat/message.
 This took us back to square one, so we opted to try out Zopim chat.

 Integration was fast and easy, like most apps these days, with you just needing to drop a snippet of code into your website to enable the chat widget.
 Like Intercom, Zopim’s API allows you to pass parameters from your website back to your chat/support app.
 Information like user name, email, phone number, customer level, etc. can all be sent back to Zopim as ‘tags’ and appear under the user’s name in their dashboard.
 Anonymous users also show up in this dashboard, allowing you to engage them if you like, or set up triggers to initiate chats if they’re on a page too long, or hit a certain URL.

 We’ll still eventually want to set up triggered emails for this particular client at some point, and we’re evaluating customer.io for this.